DennizSvens/ms-dataverse/README.md

 # DataverseORM
 DataverseORM is a Python module that simplifies working with Microsoft Dataverse by providing a lightweight Object-Relational Mapper (ORM) for querying, creating, updating, and deleting entities.
-It uses the Dataverse Web API for communication and includes optional metadata validation to ensure that entities and properties exist in the connected Dataverse environment.
+It uses the Dataverse Web API for communication.

 ## Installation
 ```